[Updated July 3, 2019]

 - The Ice packs can be costly in and of themselves

-- Increases the bulk of packages, which can increase the cost of transportation based on DIM weight.
+- Increases the bulk of packages, which can increase the cost of transportation based on dimensional (DIM) weight.

 Update 2017: Ice pack shippers are evolving just like many packaging options, and they work well with ground or air shipping methods.
 But be careful because not all styrofoam molds are the same and certain ice packs can ruin labels.
 A 3PL can help you know how to correctly pack with them.

 A second option lets you reach distant customers via ground shipping more quickly by warehousing some stock in a second, more central location.
-For example, Copper Peak offers warehousing and shipping from our centrally located St. Louis facility.
+For example, Copper Peak offers warehousing and shipping from both our Napa Valley fulfillment center and our centrally located St. Louis facility.
 This also means that your products spend fewer continuous trips in potentially hot trucks.

 We discuss the option of multiple facilities at greater length in this post.
 With considering warehousing in multiple locations for summer deliveries, keep in mind the following: